India's Jaishankar says Canada has 'climate of violence' for Indian diplomats

 Canada is home to an influential Sikh community, and Indian leaders say some fringe groups there remain sympathetic to the cause of an independent Sikh state.
 The cause hardly has any support in India.

-The demand for Khalistan has surfaced many times in India, most prominently during a violent insurgency in the 1980s and 1990s which paralyzed the state of Punjab for over a decade.
+The demand for Khalistan has surfaced many times in India, most prominently during a violent insurgency in the 1980s and 1990s which paralysed the state of Punjab for over a decade.

+The insurgency killed tens of thousands of people and the Khalistan movement is considered a security threat by the Indian government.

 Indian Prime Minister Indira Gandhi was assassinated in 1984 by two Sikh bodyguards after she allowed the storming of the holiest Sikh temple, aimed at flushing out Sikh separatists.
 REUTERS